Table of Contents

 The level of detail of the job profile of the vacancy is super important for the agency to write a recruiting job profile, and thus entice the right man/woman to make this switch.
 Therefore, it is imperative for us (xentys) to speak to the hiring manager (the manager who has the vacancy) and learn from them themselves what the situation is in the department and in their field of work, where their priorities are for the position, what challenges there are, and above all, to know who the hiring manager himself is.
 And, fair is fair, for us it is also important because it allows us to leave the confidence that we are able to find the right candidates for the vacancy.
 And, that ensures that our candidates are taken seriously, even if they have a somewhat unexpected profile.

-At Xentys, your experienced procurement recruitment agency, we would love to help you find the right professional for your procurement team.
+At xentys, your experienced procurement recruitment agency, we are happy to help you find the right professional for your procurement team.
 Send a message today and strengthen your purchasing department.

 Good communication